xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

     $ cd healthcare-tests/Keywords
     ```

-2. Remove the references to the submodule.
+2. Remove the references to the submodule and the submodule folder.

-    Here we remove all the references to the keyword package `mykeywords`.
+    Here we remove all the references to the keyword package `mykeywords` and the `mykeywords` folder.

     ```bash
     # Remove the reference in the .git/config file